leanupjs/leanup/docs/index.md

 > 🤸‍♂️ <cite style="color: blue">We are fast and flexible because we have chosen the minimally sensible tool composition and decoupled it in separately serviceable modules.</cite>

+## Maintainment

+We have the following maintenance strategy:

+1. Everything is based on semantic versioning ([SemVer](https://semver.org/))
+2. We use as many dependencies as necessary and as few as possible.
+3. Weekly fully automatic updates of all dependencies (minor level)\*.
+4. We're only refectoring the next version.
+5. We use npm labels for version grouping (latest-1.0, canary-1.1).
+6. We are monitoring the security gaps in the latest major release.

+<small>\* We release every wednesday at 04:00 CET (https://www.mkwd.net/weekly-releases-when-is-the-best-time-to-deploy-code/).</small>

 ## Principles

 - convention over configuration